rschenk/ergogen-tips/using-mirror-coordinates-within-zones.md

 ```

-There is a caveat to using this trick, which is if multiple zones need to be mirrored, you must mirror each one individually.
-You can use a YAML anchor and alias to keep that as DRY as possible.
+There is a caveat to using this trick, which is if multiple zones need to be mirrored then you must mirror each one individually.
+You could use a YAML anchor and alias to keep that as DRY as possible, or you can use Ergogen's `$extends` preprocessor to accomplish the same thing.
+The latter syntax is preferred because Ergogen also supports configs in JSON format, so it makes sense to avoid using a YAML-specific feature.
 Let's add a thumb cluster to show how this would work.

 ```yaml
 meta: